Point 10740 (Gilmore East)

 Gilmore East viewed from Gilmore Peak.
 John Platt Photo

-This point is not in the book.
-It is the East Summit of Gilmore Peak.
-Based on visual observation, there is a 50/50 chance that it is actually the highest point on Gilmore Peak.
-This route information was provided by Dean Lords.
-The peak is a part of the Gilmore Peak massif.
+This peak is not in the book.
+It is the east summit of officially-named Gilmore Peak.
+Based on my visual observation, I believed there was a 50/50 chance that it is actually the highest point on the Gilmore Peak massif.
+My observation was recently confirmed by LiDAR measurements.
 Gilmore Peak is discussed on Page 304 of the book.
+Updated December 2023

 Gilmore East viewed from Gilmore Peak.
 John Platt Photo